-Bobrovsky stops 41 shots as Blue Jackets beats Sabres 3-1
+Bobrovsky stops 41 shots as Blue Jackets beat Sabres 3-1

 Rodrigues got Buffalo on the board during a power play 10:53 into the second period when he slammed in a one-timer from the left circle.

+''We had the chances,'' said Buffalo's Ryan O'Reilly, who had an assist on Rodrigues' goal, his 14th point in the last 15 games. ''The game was there for the taking.
+We didn't play hard enough in front of (Bobrovksy).
+He's a good goalie.
+If you give him the sight he's going to make a lot of saves.
+We have to be better.''

-NOTES: The Blue Jackets managed only three shots on three power plays. ...
-Buffalo D Rasmus Ristolainen served the final game of a three-game suspension for interference on Pittsburgh's Jake Guentzel on March 21. ...
+NOTES: Buffalo D Rasmus Ristolainen served the final game of a three-game suspension for interference on Pittsburgh's Jake Guentzel on March 21. ...
 Columbus F Oliver Bjorkstrand missed a third straight game after taking a monster illegal hit from Toronto's Roman Polak last Wednesday. ...
 Buffalo's Cody Franson and Taylor Fedun both missed a fifth straight game due to injury. ...
-Columbus has scored the first goal of game 48 times, second in the NHL. ...
-Buffalo C Ryan O'Reilly, who had an assist on Rodrigues' goal, has 14 points in his last 15 games.
+Columbus has scored the first goal of game 48 times, second in the NHL.

 UP NEXT: